- What is study abroad?

 Study abroad requires planning far in advance.
 Most deadlines are one or even two semesters before starting the program.
 Check the program deadlines carefully and plan accordingly.
 It is never too early to start planning for a study abroad experience!

-- Make an appointment with an OIE staff member to discuss your study abroad plans and decide if and when studying abroad is right for you.
+- Make an appointment with the OIE study abroad advisor (firstname.lastname@example.org) to discuss your study abroad plans and decide if and when studying abroad is right for you.

 - Meet with your academic advisor to see how your plans to study abroad fit with your academic progress.
-Start filling out your application for studying abroad, following carefully the instructions detailed in the packet.
+Start filling out your ESU Study Abroad Application Packet, following carefully the instructions detailed in the packet.

 - Champion all the signatures needed for approval of your study abroad plan.
-These signature include your Dean, Department Chair, AVP of International Education, and Registration.
+These signature include your Dean, Department Chair, Dean of International Education, and Registration.

 All study abroad activity is credit-bearing.
 The mechanic of obtaining credits will differ, depending on the program of choice.

 In the case of ESU programs (whereby students enroll in ESU courses and travel with faculty members), students may not need to transfer credits.
 However, students studying abroad in non-ESU programs will most likely transfer credits.
-To transfer credits, students need to fill-out a study abroad pre-approval form.
-The study abroad pre-approval form contains a detailed list of courses approved by the corresponding Department Chairs, identifying ESU courses that serve as equivalency.
-All non-ESU study abroad programs require that students submit a post-approval form upon arrival.
-The post-arrival form lists all the courses taken and approved at the host university and needs to match the transcript received from the academic instituion overseas.
+To transfer credits, students need to fill-out a Prior Approval Form, as part of the ESU Study Abroad Application Packet.
+The Prior Approval Form contains a detailed list of courses approved by the corresponding Department Chairs, identifying ESU courses that serve as equivalency.
+All non-ESU study abroad programs require that students submit a Post Approval Form upon return.
+The Post Approval Form lists all the courses taken and approved at the host university and needs to match the transcript received from the academic instituion overseas.
 All approved credits are transferred after a study abroad experience.
 Where possible, grades may also be transferred.

 The student is responsible for requesting at the host university an official transcript to be sent directly to the Office of International Education.

-- Apply for federal aid (if you have not already done so)
+- Apply for federal aid by way of the FAFSA (if you have not already done so)

 - Make all necessary arrangements for disbursement (i.e. if the monies are disbursed after your departure)